kammradt/cuchinizer/README.md

 # `cuchinizer`

-`cuchinizer` allows you to write Ruby script by using only `cuchi`.
+`cuchinizer` allows you to write Ruby scripts by using only `cuchi`.

 ## Installation